raganwald/raganwald.github.com/_posts/2018-09-12-auto-vivifying-hash.md

 ## Autovivifying Hashes

 The Perl language also has hashes, and they have an interesting feature called [autovivification].
-As explained in [implementing autovivification in Ruby hashes]:
+As explained in [Implementing autovivification in Ruby hashes]:

 [autovivification]: https://en.m.wikipedia.org/wiki/autovivification
-[implementing autovivification in Ruby hashes]: https://www.sbf5.com/~cduan/technical/ruby/ycombinator.shtml
+[Implementing autovivification in Ruby hashes]: https://www.sbf5.com/~cduan/technical/ruby/ycombinator.shtml

 > In Perl, the following line will successfully run:
 >